HoGentTIN/hogent-mkdocs/README.md

 A [prettier](https://prettier.io/docs/en/) config has been added in [.prettierrc.json5](./.prettierrc.json5) .

+:warning: Use 4 spaces for indentation of nested lists.
+Otherwise the nesting may not work.
+This is consistent with the [original MarkDown](https://daringfireball.net/projects/markdown/syntax#list) and the [CommonMark](https://spec.commonmark.org/0.31.2/#lists) specs.

 ### Linting

 A [markdownlint](https://github.com/DavidAnson/markdownlint) config has been added in [.markdownlint.jsonc](./.markdownlint.jsonc) .